TianxiaoHu/AwesomeTools/README.md

 A Must-have tool if you are using GitHub/Bitbucket.

 ### TamperMonkey
-A Must-have extension to automate your browswer.
+A Must-have extension to automate your browser.

 ### OneTab
 Just put all the tabs into one tab and save your RAM.